HOW TO THREAD A LOCKSTITCH SEWING MACHINE

 Holding the needle thread, turn the handwheel towards you until the needle goes all the way down and back up, bringing the bobbin thread up.
 Pull loop and needle thread out about 8 inches.
 Now put your fabric in with one thread on top and one on bottom.
 Drop the foot and let ‘er RIP!

 This entry was posted on Monday, February 13th, 2012 at 2:54 pm and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.